San Antonio Truck Accident Attorney

 An improperly maintained 18-wheeler puts everyone at risk of serious catastrophic accidents.
 Even the truck drivers themselves may be injured through no fault of their own but of the company or entity charged with making sure the truck is in safe operating order.

-Considering the number of entities involved, the number and types of equipment issues possible and the variety of loads hauled – there can be many causes attributed to large truck accidents.
-Our San Antonio truck accident attorney is highly experienced when it comes to handling trucking accidents and dealing with the intricacies of cases involving large, heavily-regulated trucking companies.
-Our personal injury lawyer will work quickly to preserve and protect the integrity of all evidence available because those who are representing the trucking company and their insurance carrier will do exactly that.
+Considering the number of entities involved, the number and types of equipment issues possible and the variety of loads hauled – there can be many causes attributed to commercial truck accidents.
+Our San Antonio truck accident attorneys are highly experienced when it comes to handling trucking accidents and dealing with the intricacies of cases involving large, heavily-regulated trucking companies.
+A personal injury lawyer at our firm will work quickly to preserve and protect the integrity of all evidence available because those who are representing the trucking company and their insurance company will do exactly that.

 For example, the vehicles themselves may be critical pieces of evidence, and they must be carefully examined as soon as possible.
 Our lawyer will investigate the scene of the accident as well as all other vehicles involved.
 Our attorneys will also take witness statements as soon as possible following the accident to record important memories of the incident.